LTUC/amman-dotnet-401d2/Labs/Day10/README.md

 	- What did you learn during this assignment?
     - What resources did you utilize for this assingment?

 - ## Rubric
 - 3pts: Application runs without any errors
-- 3pts: Custom Error oage for Development & Production
+- 3pts: Custom Error page for Development & Production
 - 3pts: Deploy to Azure
 - 1pts: Readme included with answers to questions